prototypefund/close-lid-to-encrypt-cryptsetup/debian/doc/pandoc/encrypted-boot.md

 --------------------------------------------------

-Since the installer creates a separate (cleartext) `/boot` partition by default in its “encrypted LVM” partitioning method, the simplest solution is arguably to re-format it as LUKS1.
+Since the installer creates a separate (cleartext) `/boot` partition by default in its “encrypted LVM” partitioning method, the simplest solution is arguably to re-format it as LUKS1, especially if the root device is in LUKS2 format.

-That way other partitions, including the one holding the root file system, can remain in LUKS2 format and benefit from the stronger security guaranties of the newer version: more secure (memory-hard) Key Derivation Function, backup header, ability to offload the volume key offload to the kernel keyring (thus preventing access from userspace), custom sector size, persistent flags, unattended unlocking via kernel keyring tokens, etc.
+That way other partitions, including the one holding the root file system, can remain in LUKS2 format and benefit from the *stronger security guaranties* and *convenience features* of the newer version: more secure (memory-hard) Key Derivation Function, backup header, ability to offload the volume key to the kernel keyring (thus preventing access from userspace), custom sector size, persistent flags, unattended unlocking via kernel keyring tokens, etc.

-Furthermore every command in this sub-section can be run in the main system, no need to reboot into a live CD or an initramfs shell.
+Furthermore every command in this sub-section can be run from the main
+system: no need to reboot into a live CD or an initramfs shell.

 Before copying content of the `/boot` directory, remount it read-only to make sure data is not modified while it's being copied: